Huemul/chimi/readme.md

 >
 > _Probably me_.

-We ~~ideally~~ test our code and care about it's quality, but not so much about documentation.
+We ~~ideally~~ test our code and care about its quality, but not so much about documentation.
 Snippets of code in the docs sometimes have typos or even are out of sync with the library version.

 ## This solution